ninebysix/MooTube/README.md

-# LinMoTube
+# MooTube

-A GUI client for YouTube on Linux Mobile.
+A YouTube App for Mobile Linux.

 ### About
 Browse and play media from YouTube without the need to sign-in.
-With the recent popularity of Linux Phones and the desire to stream media from YouTube, LinMoTube was born!
+With the recent popularity of Linux Phones and the desire to stream media from YouTube, MooTube was born!

 Supports both YouTube Video mode and YouTube Music mode with a convenient toggle switch!